Stress is a response we have towards challenging or difficult situations that come up in life.

 And what is stress?

-Stress is a normal response that is short term and based on stressor that is present.
 Anxiety, on the other hand, may not have a specific stressor and sustains over a period of time.
-There is more about anxiety in our anxiety blogs.
+Read more about anxiety in our anxiety blogs.

 Stressors are not just task-based like an exam or job interview coming up.
-They can be based on issues in a relationship, a life event like a wedding or baby shower or difficulties with a load of things that you are carrying.
+They can be based on issues in a relationship, a life event like a wedding or baby shower, or difficulties with a load of things that you are carrying.

-Stress relief ideas; It is important to check in on the number of stressors and stress in your life and understand what you are doing to cope and talk through what is happening.
+Stress relief ideas; it is important to check in on the number of stressors and stress in your life and understand what you are doing to cope and talk through what is happening.

 Step 1

 Grab a pen and paper and write down the amount of stressors gathering in your head.
 How many are there?
-0-5, 5-10 or more?
-In terms of the types of stressors will some go soon (a task being completed or a bill paid) or are there more ongoing stressors?
+0-5, 5-10, or more?

 Step 2

 Who do you talk to about your stress and what is going on in your head?
-Airing stressors can help and Safe Place Therapy is willing to help.

 Wanting to reach out for some support?